-Anapanasati meditation, which literally means “mindfulness of breathing”, is a popular form of meditation used in Zen Tianati, Theravada, and Tibetan Buddhism.
+Anapanasati meditation, which literally means “mindfulness of breathing”, is one of the popular forms of meditation used in Zen Tianati, Theravada, and Tibetan Buddhism.
 You may have heard of the Western style of mindfulness meditation.

 Many blogs and websites have introduced Anapanasati meditation, but I found that none that explain it in full.
 My mission on The Daily Meditation is to bring meditation to millions of people and to help them learn meditation properly.
 So I read through over 50 text on anapanasati breathing meditation to bring you this ultimate guide.
 I hope you find it helpful.

 But first off, why would you want to practice Anapanasati meditation?

 Anapansati has been practiced by Buddhist monks for thousands of years.
 But science has proven that it is very good for your health.
 So naturally, it is starting to be popular in the US, UK, Canada and elsewhere in the West.
 And it is used by celebrities, athletes, and anyone who wants to take care of their physical and mental health.

 In this complete guide I’ll share everything you need to know about Anapanasati meditation technique.

 Where did you first hear about Anapansati meditation?
 (Leave a comment).
 You may have heard about Anapansati through your doctor, by a fitness instructor, or at a mindfulness meditation program.

 Anapanasati actually stems from the ancient Buddhist systems.
 It is one of the most important types of meditation to Buddhists.
 It is particularly used in Tiantai, Chan, and Theravada Buddhism.